rsp2k/django-channels-presence/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-django-channels-presence
+django-channels-presence-4.0
 ========================

-``django-channels-presence`` is a Django app which adds "rooms" and presence notification capability to a Django application using `django-channels
+``django-channels-presence-4.0`` is a Django app which adds "rooms" and presence notification capability to a Django application using `django-channels
 <https://github.com/andrewgodwin/channels>`_.
 If you're building a chat room
 or other site that needs to keep track of "who is connected right now", this